-The NBCC REB is an appointed committee mandated to review NBCC research proposals that involve human participants.
-The REB provides a service to the College community by working together with researchers to identify and resolve ethical issues in their research in order to protect the interests of research participants, maximize the benefits of the research and minimize harm.
+The NBCC REB is an appointed committee of volunteers mandated to review NBCC research proposals that involve human participants.
+The REB provides this service to the college community by working together with researchers to identify and resolve any ethical issues in their research in order to protect the interests of research participants, maximize the benefits of the research and minimize harm.

-The Board consists primarily of faculty members as well as members from the community.
-The REB is empowered to approve, reject, propose modifications to, suspend or terminate research activity that involve human participants and fall under the jurisdiction of the New Brunswick Community College.
+The REB consists primarily of NBCC faculty members as well as select representatives from the community.
+The REB is empowered to ethically clear, reject, propose modifications to (conditional clearance), suspend or terminate research activity that involve human participants and fall under the jurisdiction of the New Brunswick Community College.
 Applications are reviewed on an ongoing basis throughout the year.